 What is an Upset Price?

-If you do attend a sheriff’s sale, one term you’re likely to hear is upset price.
+If you do attend a Sheriff’s Sale, one term you’re likely to hear is upset price.
 This basically refers to the minimum price that the seller is willing to accept, and it may be either more or less than the total amount they need to recover their investment.
 Note that, if nobody is willing to bid the upset price (or higher), the property will not be sold at the auction that day.

 You might also be aware that the lender may actually show up at the public auction to place a bid, hoping to drive up the final sales price.
 This is a perfectly legal and fairly commonplace thing to do.

-Getting Ready for a Sheriff’s Sale
+Getting Ready to Buy at a Sheriff’s Sale

-With all of that said, what steps should you take to get ready for a sheriff’s sale?
+With all of that said, what steps should you take to get ready for a Sheriff’s sale?

-The first thing you’ll want to do is connect with the sheriff’s department to get a full list of properties that will be up for auction; this information is always made public.
+The first thing you’ll want to do is connect with the Sheriff’s department to get a full list of properties that will be up for auction; this information is always made public.
 That way, you can review the different properties in advance, and potentially even enlist an attorney to help you run a title search.

 Also make sure you bring enough money at least to make a down payment, which will typically be 10 to 20 percent of the total sale amount.
 Personal checks are seldom accepted, so bring cash or a money order.
 A certified check will also work.

 Finally, note that the closing itself may take up to 30 days.

 More questions about buying a house at a Sheriff’s Sale… or about different ways for selling your own property?
 We’ve got you covered.
 Follow the SOLD.com blog, and also be sure to request your free seller’s report today!